afmacedo/ruruki/README.rst

 ====
 Demo
 ====
-To see an online demo on `ruruki-eye <https://github.com/optiver/ruruki-eye>`_ follow the following link http://www.ruruki.com.
+To see an online demo of `ruruki-eye <https://github.com/optiver/ruruki-eye>`_ follow the following link http://www.ruruki.com.

 What data does the demo instance have
 =====================================